PowerDNS/pdns/pdns/README-dnsdist.md

 ```

 This will respectively drop traffic exceeding that 5 QPS limit per IP or range, or return it with TC=1, forcing
-clients to fall back to TCP/IP.
+clients to fall back to TCP.

 To turn this per IP or range limit into a global limit, use NotRule(MaxQPSRule(5000)) instead of MaxQPSIPRule.